Garda Ombudsman declines to investigate alleged IRA-Garda murder

-The DUP has accused Dublin of hypocrisy for criticising UK plans for a Troubles amenty - after the Garda Ombudsman declined to investigate a high profile murder involving alleged Garda-IRA collusion.
+Southern authorities have been accused for hypocrisy on legacy matters after the Garda Ombudsman declined to investigate a high profile murder involving alleged Garda-IRA collusion.

+Ian’s brother, John, said: “GSOC gave us their word that they would do something about it.
+They did say there was a case to be answered.
+At the end of the day it makes you so angry.
+We know there was collusion but they are doing nothing about it.”

-DUP MLA Diane Dodds said the the Garda Commissioner Drew Harris, while he was an Assistant Chief Constable with the PSNI, told the Smithwick Tribunal he was satisfied beyond doubt that there was a leak from the Garda to the IRA in respect of Ian’s murder.
+Yesterday DUP MLA Diane Dodds said the the Garda Commissioner Drew Harris, whilst he was an Assistant Chief Constable with the PSNI, told the Smithwick Tribunal he was satisfied beyond doubt that there was a leak from the Garda to the IRA in respect of Ian’s murder.

-“Despite this the Garda Ombudsman refuses to sanction an investigation and have told the Sproule family their case has ‘timed out’,” she said.
+“Despite this the Garda Ombudsman refuses to sanction an investigation and have told the Sproule family their case has ‘timed out’.

 “Whilst we hear public opposition from Dublin to the UK Government’s amnesty proposals we see them enacting the same disgraceful policy in practice.
 This is a clear example Irish state speaking out of both sides of its mouth on legacy and attempting to evade its duty to take responsibility for their role during the troubles.”